Arezookhalili/Arezookhalili.github.io/_posts/2023-06-7-causal-impact.md

 ### Results <a name="overview-results"></a>

-We saw a 41.1% uplift in sales for those customers who joined the Delivery Club, over and above what we believe they would have spent, had the club not been in existence.
-This was across the three-month post-period, and the uplift was deemed to be significantly significant (@ 95%).
+We observed a 41.1% increase in sales among customers who joined the Delivery Club compared to what we estimated they would have spent without the club.
+This increase was observed over a three-month period following enrollment and was deemed statistically significant at a confidence level of 95%.

 <br>
 <br>